tanglj86/hl/nuttx/configs/myboard/README.txt

           USB trace output and the USB monitor.

    10. USB OTG FS Host Support.
-The following changes will enable support for a USB host on the STM32F4Discovery, including support for a mass storage class driver:
+The following changes will enable support for a USB host on the myboard, including support for a mass storage class driver:

        CONFIG_USBDEV=n          : Make sure tht USB device support is disabled